SAG-KeLP-Legacy/online-large-margin/README.md

 (Orabona '08) Francesco Orabona, Joseph Keshet, and Barbara Caputo. _The projectron: a bounded kernel-based perceptron_.
 In Int.
 Conf. on Machine Learning (2008)

 (Rosenblatt '57) F. Rosenblatt. _The Perceptron – a perceiving and recognizing automaton_.
 Report 85-460-1, Cornell Aeronautical Laboratory (1957)

+(Wang '10) Zhuang Wang and Slobodan Vucetic. _Online Passive-Aggressive Algorithms on a Budget_.
+Proceedings of the Thirteenth International Conference on Artificial Intelligence and Statistics (AISTATS) (2010)